Ksbooth01/kubernetes-the-hard-way-raspberry-pi/docs/04-certificate-authority.md

 * Kubernetes API Server
 * Kubernetes Kubelet

 The steps can be followed on one of the Raspberry Pis, then the certificates can be distributed to the others.
-I'm using **controller0** for the steps and then I copy the certificates to the rest of the cluster.
+I'm using **loadbalancer** for the steps and then I copy the certificates to the rest of the cluster.

 ## Make the Working Directory